tebri11/en-for-designers/06-storytelling/index.md

 ![image](draw.jpg)

 - During our studies, we had to complete the required 10-day internship.
-I wrote an email to the IT company Abuco ICT, which I came across on the Internet, and finally, they offered me a job.
+I wrote an email to the IT company Abuco ICT, which I found on the Internet, and finally, they offered me a job.
 Now I am working for this company as a creative graphic designer.
 I often work with online advertising, I am creating banners, posts, gifs, icons, and sometimes I work with offline advertising such as flyers, business cards, flags, posters.

 There are some icons for the company, which I created.